simple-java-mail/smtp-connection-pool/smtp-connection-pool-jakarta-provider/README.md

 # Jakarta Mail `smtppool` provider

 This module adapts the core connection pool to Jakarta Mail's ordinary `Transport` lifecycle.
-It is implemented for the proposed `3.2.0` release and is not present in the currently published `3.1.0` release.
+It is available since `4.0.0`.

 It registers only the protocol `smtppool`.
 A real transport is selected underneath it; `smtp` and `smtps` are never replaced globally.